Galois cohomology of reductive groups over global fields: Exact sequence

 \begin{proof} Let

-be the standard complex, which is a $\Lam$-free resolution of the trivial $\G$-module $\Z$; see \cite[Section IV.2]{CasFro86}.
-See also Appendix \ref{app:Kaletha} below.
+be the standard complex, which is a $\Lam$-free resolution of the trivial $\G$-module $\Z$; see \cite[Chapter IV, \S2]{CasFro86}.
 Recall that $P_m=\Z[\G^{m+1}]$.
-We consider the {\em Bar complex} $\Bar(B)=P_\bullet \otimes_\Lambda B$, also known as the complex of {\em homogeneous chains.} Tensoring with $\Q$ over $\Z$, we obtain a flat resolution of $\Q$
+We consider the {\em Bar complex} $\BarC(B)=P_\bullet \otimes_\Lambda B$, also known as the {\em complex of homogeneous chains.} Tensoring with $\Q$ over $\Z$, we obtain a flat resolution of $\Q$